(KMC) Kangaroo Mother Care Benefits and Guide

-- First of all, mom needs to understand the whole process of kangaroo mother care.
-She needs to know what the benefits are and why it is essential for her and her baby.
-This should ideally be incorporated in antenatal care, while she is still pregnant so that she can do more research herself and prepare herself for it once her baby is born.
+- First, the mom needs to understand the whole process of kangaroo mother care.
+She needs to know the benefits and why it is essential for her and her baby.
+This should ideally be incorporated in antenatal care while she is still pregnant, so she can do more research and prepare herself for it once her baby is born.

 - Third, she needs physical support.
-This could either mean dad and other family members or friends help or at least lighten the burden, of household chores.
-They can also take over kangaroo care for short periods of time.
+This could either mean dad and other family members or friends help or at least lighten the burden of household chores.
+They can also take over kangaroo care for short periods.

 Kangaroo Mother Care Video